Component Object Model: Examples

-In this example, the COM sub-system is used to obtain a pointer to an object that implements ISomeInterface interface, and coclass CLSID_SomeClass's particular implementation of this interface is required.

 Reference counting

-All COM objects utilize reference counting to manage object lifetimes.
-The reference counts are controlled by the clients through the AddRef and Release methods in the mandatory IUnknown interface that all COM objects implement.
-COM objects are then responsible for freeing their own memory when the reference count drops to zero.
-Certain languages (e.g. Visual Basic) provide automatic reference counting so that COM object developers need not explicitly maintain any internal reference counter in their source codes.
-In C++, a coder may either perform explicit reference counting or use smart pointers to automatically manage the reference counts.
+A COM object uses reference counting to manage object lifetime.
+An object's reference count is controlled by the clients through the IUnknown AddRef and Release methods.
+COM objects are responsible for freeing their own memory when the reference count drops to zero.
+Some programming contexts (e.g. Visual Basic) provide automatic reference counting to simplify object use.
+In C++, a smart pointer can be used to automate reference count management.

-The following are guidelines for when to call AddRef and Release on COM objects:
+The following are guidelines for when AddRef and Release should be called: